Skip to main content

 Predeployed contracts

-Tempo includes several predeployed system contracts for payments, tokens, and compliance:
+Tempo includes several predeployed system contracts for payments, tokens, and compliance.
+These addresses are the same on both mainnet and testnet:

 ContractAddressPurpose